RickyRue/Lue_Erick_WorstEnemies/README.md

 ### Daily Progress

+April 118th (75% Done)
+• Updated README file as per capstone requirements
+• Added and Updated all cards to have unique icons
+• Fixed navigation so, it is cleaner
+• Added in restrictions for Users and Admins

 April 15th (70% Done)
 • Able to save user responses to the data
 • Able to show images on cards